logicnow/BlueSky/docker/README.md

 ### HTTPS SSL Certificate Setup

-If you are opting to use HTTPS within the docker container you should map in valid SSL certificates.
+If you are opting to use valid HTTPS within the docker container you need to map in valid SSL certificates.
 By default with no action, the container will generate a self-signed certificate.
 If you have a valid `pem` and `key` file that you would like to use, we expect a few things:
-- You are mapping the `/etc/ssl/certs` and `/etc/ssl/private` volumes
+- You are mapping the `/certs` volume
-- The pem file to use within certs is named `ssl-cert-snakeoil.pem`
+- The `SSL_CERT` environment variable is set to the file name of your cert
-- The key file to use within private is name `ssl-cert-snakeoil.key`
+- The `SSL_KEY` environment variable is set to the file name of your key Keep in mind if you have a chain certificate you should combine the entire chain into a single `pem` file.

 ### Upgrading BlueSky Server